payu-india/CMS-Chatbot/reference/Merchant Wallet/closed-loop-wallet-apis/loading-wallet/callback-for-pg-load-api.md

       </td>

       <td>
-        `String` Used for data integrity verification
+        `String` Used for data integrity verification.
+You have to implement the following logic to calculate checksum to cross evaluate with one shared in surl/furl
       </td>

       <td>